scalameta/metals/website/blog/2018-12-12-fast-goto-definition.md

 - we must answer quickly, normal requests should respond within 100-200ms.
-- memory usage should not exceed 10-100Mb since we also need memory to implement other features we're sharing the computer with other applications.
+- memory usage should not exceed 10-100Mb since we also need memory to implement other features and we're sharing the computer with other applications.
 - computing an index should not take more than ~10 seconds after importing the build, even for large projects with millions of lines of source code (including dependencies).